3 Ways To Prevent Seasonal Fatigue

 Do it anyway!

-What I suggest is committing to at least stopping at the gym, even if all you do is spend 5 minutes changing your clothes, use the bathroom and walk back out.
+Start small by committing to stopping at the gym.
+“Stopping at the gym” may mean you spend 5 minutes changing your clothes, using the bathroom, and walking back out.
 Chances are, once you are there, your energy will shift, and you will feel more motivated.
-And if all you can muster on that day is one good Turkish Get-Up or 5 minutes of walking on the treadmill, consider it a success as you are still grooving the habit of getting there.
+Be sure to celebrate your successes.
+If you manage to do a few stretches or take a leisurely walk on the treadmill, that is still progress!
+Grooving the habit of getting there at all is typically the hardest step.

-Please know that while many people experience seasonal fatigue as months get colder and darker, it’s not usually anything to be alarmed about.
-However, if your struggle is less of an annoyance and more debilitating, you may be experiencing Seasonal Affective Disorder or something more serious.
-I suggest you see your doctor, have your bloodwork checked for deficiencies and make sure there aren’t any underlying physical or mental conditions causing your fatigue.
+Sidenote: Seasonal fatigue as months get colder and darker, is common and rarely something to be alarmed about.
+However, if your struggle is less of an annoyance and more debilitating, I suggest seeing your doctor.
+You may be experiencing Seasonal Affective Disorder (also known as S.A.D.) or something more serious.
+Have your bloodwork checked for deficiencies, and make sure there aren’t any underlying physical or mental conditions causing your fatigue.